 New Zealand’s only venomous animal, the katipō spider, lives in dunes behind sandy beaches.
 Abundant sandhoppers and kelp flies feed on rotting seaweed.

 Compared with animals from other temperate land masses, many native New Zealand animals live for a long time.
-For example, the kākāpō bird may live up to the age of 70, stitchbirds for 34 years, and kiwi for at least 30 years.
+For example, the kākāpō bird may live for 70 years, stitchbirds for 34 years, and kiwi for at least 30 years.